rkrogers/tab-db-migrate/README.md

 ## Configuration

-### No Code Changes Required!

-The application now accepts the server URL as a command-line parameter or interactive prompt, so **you don't need to edit any code** to switch between Tableau Cloud and Tableau Server.

 **Simply provide the appropriate server URL when running the application:**

 - **For Tableau Cloud:** Use your pod URL (e.g., `https://10ay.online.tableau.com`)